Sofie8/VERTHY/about/index.md

 # About

-I’m an enthusiastic, forward-thinking biologist and data analyst.
+I’m founder and CEO of VERTHY, and an enthusiastic, forward-thinking biologist and data analyst.
 I earned a BSc in Biology and an MSc in Environmental & Health Sciences.
 During my PhD (2015), I isolated the soil bacterium *Raoultella ornithinolytica* strain TNT and discovered its **N-ethylmaleimide reductase (NEM)** gene.
 I described the genome, overexpressed the gene, purified the protein, and demonstrated that **NEM has nitroreductase activity toward TNT** with kinetics comparable to the PETN-reductase from *Enterobacter cloacae*.

 As a postdoc in the Neufeld Lab (University of Waterloo, Canada), I co-developed **GORDIAN**—a density-gradient workflow to recover high-quality draft genomes from complex metagenomes—while deepening my bioinformatics expertise.